(You’re right. She is blemish and pregnancy free. Maybe not the best example!)

 One caveat: Full blown acne vulgaris is a separate topic in and of itself, so we’ll skip the hard core stuff and stick with the simple (but still troubling to some) blemishes / spots treatments.

-The following are SAFE to use during pregnancy – when used as recommended and NOT overusing
+The following are considered SAFE to use during pregnancy – when used as recommended and NOT overusing

 * Salicylic acid *: probably my favorite.
 It penetrates deep into the follicle to get to the base of the problem area.
 It’s the gentlest of the hydroxy acid group of skin care treatments (the others are lactic acid and glycolic acid, both of which can work wonders in limited doses as well).
 It’s found in all sorts of skin care products – cleansers and scrubs, lotions and creams, masks and spot treatment.
 Apply once or twice a day.
 Don’t over use.
 The potency ranges from 0.5-2%.
 For mild blemishes, it probably doesn’t matter a ton which potency you use.